Secure CheckoutPersonal information is secured with SSL technology.

 "Seufert’s book provides extensive guidance on analyzing the data generated by a freemium product to boost retention and drive revenue.
-By collecting and deploying analytics on large amounts of data generated by users of the product, through all stages of development and usage, the author explains how you can optimize your implementation of the freemium model."--Data and Technology Today, May 27, 2014
+By collecting and deploying analytics on large amounts of data generated by users of the product, through all stages of development and usage, the author explains how you can optimize your implementation of the freemium model." --Data and Technology Today, 2014

 Eric Seufert is a quantitative marketer with a passion for blending real-world problems with large amounts of data, econometric frameworks, and analytical systems.
 His professional specialty lies in programmatic statistical methods and predictive forecasting in freemium environments.